Skip to main content

 Just like workboards, both Kanban and Gantt have distinct Personal and Team sections in the sidebar, complete with a count of how many boards are in each zone.
 They also have the exact same sharing options: keep it Private, share it with specific Editors or Viewers, or open it to the Whole Team.

-It’s great for daily work because you can see at a glance if one stage is getting backed up.
-Each card can hold the full story: the assignee, the deadline, custom labels, and any files or comments associated with it.
+It's great for daily work because you can see at a glance if one stage is getting backed up.
+Each card can hold the full story: the assignee, the deadline, custom labels, links, any files, comments, and even voice notes if you want to leave a spoken update directly on the card.
 If a project finishes, you can archive the board to keep your sidebar clean, but the history stays there if you ever need to go back and check something.

 Seeing the big picture with Gantt charts